September 13, 2024

 3. Documentation Risks

-• Ambiguities and Discrepancies: Ambiguities or discrepancies in contracts can create confusion and lead to disputes among project stakeholders.
-These issues often stem from poorly drafted contracts, vague language, or inconsistent terms.
-When contracts lack clarity, they become difficult to enforce, potentially leading to costly legal battles and project delays.
+• Ambiguities and Discrepancies: Confusion or miscommunication in understanding the documents often stem from poorly drafted contracts, vague language, or inconsistent terms.
+When contracts lack clarity, they become difficult to enforce which results in legal battles and project delays.

 • Non-Compliance with Regulations: Construction projects must adhere to a variety of regulations, including building codes, environmental standards, and safety laws.
 Failure to comply with these regulations can result in fines, legal action, or even project shutdowns.
 The complexity and variability of regulations across different jurisdictions add to the challenge, making thorough documentation crucial for compliance.